utzn42/Cinebase-IMSE-WS2018-/README.md

 This design was superior to the one in _Milestone 2_ in regards to the lower amount of tables.
 However, access to the nested documents PHP would prove to be a major obstacle.
 As always, no change to a complex system comes without its up- and downsides.

 ### 1.2.
 Motivation of single steps
+Concerning the tables which we deemed unviable / lacking in information on their own, we decided to integrate them in other existing tables, taking into account logical coherence.
+An alternative would have been to extend the fields within the documents to hold enough information on their own - we decided against this approach as we were aware that this might provide an undesirable level of redundancy within the database.
+Let's look at the specific changes in detail:

++ **Screenings:** We integrated screenings as an array field into screenings, since according to us, this was the most straightforward implementation of the 1:n relationship they hold.
+Each screening holds the corresponding ID of the hall in which it is taking place.

++ **Tickets:** The same goes for tickets.
+We chose to not explicitly model the m:n relationship between screenings and tickets, since our implemented use cases are fully functional without a dedicated reference to one or the other.

++ **Seats:** Seats are modeled in the same way as screenings and tickets.
+A hall holds 0-n seats, with no external references or usages being required.

++ **Employee management:** The 1:n self-relationship is modeled as a manager array field within employee.
+Each employee now holds 0-n manager IDs in this field, which in turn are simple employee IDs.

 ### 1.3.
 Realization of NoSQL DBMS